hrtreza/SLAM-with-Gmapping-and-Moving-Base/README.md

         <li>MAX_TIME: maximum time to reach a goal (microseconds).</li>
     </ul>

+## PseudoCode
 A short description of the program behavior is this one:
 <pre><code>
 FUNCTION manualDriving
-    WHILE user does not quit
+    WHILE user input is not to quit
         TAKE user input through the keyboard
-        EXEC corresponding task
+        EXECUTE corresponding task
         PUBLISH new robot velocity
-    ENDWHILE
-ENDFUNCTION
+    END WHILE
+END FUNCTION

 FUNCTION drivingAssistance WITH (msg)
     COMPUTE minimum distance on the right
     COMPUTE minimum distance in the middle
     COMPUTE minimum distance on the left

-    IF driving assistance is enabled AND
-        the robot is going against a wall THEN
-        SET robot velocity TO 0
+    IF driving assistance is enabled AND the robot is going against a wall THEN SET robot velocity TO 0
         PUBLISH robot velocity
-    ENDIF
+    END IF

     IF a goal position is set THEN
         COMPUTE the time elapsed
         IF the time elapsed IS GREATER THAN 120 seconds THEN DELETE current goal
-        ENDIF
-    ENDIF
-ENDFUNCTION
+        END IF
+    END IF
+END FUNCTION

 FUNCTION currentStatus WITH (msg)
     SET current robot position
-    COMPUTE the difference between the current robot position and the current goal position
-    IF the difference IS LESS THAN 0.5 THEN
+    COMPUTE the difference between the current robot position and the current goal position IF the difference IS LESS THAN 0.5 THEN
         STOP to compute the elapsed time
-    ENDIF
-ENDFUNCTION
+    END IF
+END FUNCTION

 FUNCTION currentGoal WITH (msg)
     SET current goal position
-ENDFUNCTION
+END FUNCTION

 FUNCTION userInterface
-    WHILE user does not quit
+    WHILE user input is not to quit
         TAKE user input through the keyboard
-        EXEC corresponding task
+        EXECUTE corresponding task
-    ENDWHILE
-ENDFUNCTION
+    END WHILE
+END FUNCTION

 FUNCTION main WITH (argc, argv)
     INITIALIZE the node "final_robot"